 In 2015, we were awarded the prestigious Queen’s Anniversary Prize – the highest award for a UK university – in recognition of our research.

 We have a range of opportunities for you to work with highly regarded research groups and in leading research centres.
 You can choose from courses including MPhil, PhD and Professional Doctorate research degrees on full-time, part-time, and distance learning routes.

 All of our academic schools are involved in research, so wherever your interests lie you can be sure we have the facilities and staff to help you make a real difference in your field.
 We have four research degree start dates throughout the year: October, January, April and June.
 We also offer many competitive scholarships for research students to support you with your work.

-Find out more about the research courses offered by NTU’s Graduate School:
+Find out more about the research courses offered by NTU’s Doctoral School:

 Our goal is supporting research excellence and nurturing research talent.
 That's why, as a postgraduate research student at NTU, we'll provide you with academic, administrative and personal support throughout your studies.

 Your main source of advice and support will be your own doctoral supervisory team, which will include a director of studies and at least one other supervisor.
 This team will be selected based on their experience in your chosen area of study or their background in relevant practice, so you know you’ve got support that's right for you.